WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (L1) - [instruction name should be "instr* end const" in the "instr* const" LaTeX formula, erase "n" in the "array_new_fixed x n",Unnecessary "iN \in i32 i64" in the premise of  "iN.binop"]

- (*)  - [ Make "Or" more visible, simplify the case where 'instr' is 'gloabl.get x']

 * In a *constant* expression :math:`\instr^\ast~\END` all instructions in :math:`\instr^\ast` must be constant.